Chinese Gardens — Aesthetics, Philosophy, and Architecture in Nature

 Plant — Combination of Beauty and Symbolic Meaning

-Literature and Art — Aesthetic and Philosophy
+Chinese Art and Literature — Aesthetic and Philosophy

 Couplet Poems on Pavilion of Surging Waves or Canglang Pavilion in Suzhou.